kc2rxo/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 It is not guaranteed that a Verifier Role can appraise the output of a Claimant via reference values (in contrast to the output of an Attester).

 Examples of Claimant assertions include:
-* The hardware, firmware and software components of the Attester.
+* The hardware, firmware and software components of the Attester,
-* The manufactuer of Attester components.
+* The manufactuer of Attester components,
-* The Attester's current configuration.
+* The Attester's current configuration,
-* The Attester's current location - e.g. GPS coordinates.
+* The Attester's current location - e.g. GPS coordinates,
-* The method by which binding of an attester to an RTR.
+* The method by which binding of an attester to an root of trust for reporting (RTR),
-* The identifier(s) available for identifying and authenticating the Attester - e.g. Universal Entity ID (UEID).
+* The identifier(s) available for identifying and authenticating the Attester - e.g. Universal Entity ID (UEID)

 Attester:

-: The producer of attestation evidence that has a root of trust for reporting (RTR) and implements a conveyance protocol, authenticates using an attestation credential, consumes assertions about itself and presents it to a consumer of evidence (e.g. a relying party or a verifier).
-Every output of an attester can be appraised via reference values.
+: The producer of attestation evidence that has a RTR and implements a conveyance protocol, authenticates using an attestation credential, consumes assertions about itself and presents it to a consumer of evidence (e.g. a Relying Party or a Verifier).
+Every output of an Attester can be appraised via reference values.

-;Interconnect:
-;
+Interconnect:

-;: A communication channel or secure path between systems that take on RATS roles.
+: A communication channel or secure path between systems that take on RATS roles.
-;Attestation evidence, for example, can be conveyed from an attester to a verifier via an interconnect.
+Attestation evidence, for example, can be conveyed from an attester to a verifier via an interconnect.
 Examples include: GPIO pins, an USB link, or the Internet.

 Authentication Checker: